 I see myself primarily as a wood-carver, and this skill takes me in a number of different directions.

 These puppets were received favourably, and I started to exhibit them extensively around Britain.
-My work was then included in exhibitions which promoted British makers in Kyoto and Tokyo (British Council), Munich, and Avignon (Crafts Council).
+My work was then included in exhibitions promoting British makers in Kyoto and Tokyo (British Council), Munich, and Avignon (Crafts Council).

 The puppet making process led smoothly to automata making.
 I became fascinated by the process of combining the sculptural with the mechanical.